Registration takes place on Sunday at 5:00 pm the week your camper is attending (or Wednesday at 5:00 pm for Ao-Wa-Kiya First Class, Week 2).

 ITEMS NOT TO BRING

-Bad attitudes, candy, pop, water guns, knives, balloons, lasers, matches, fireworks, lighters, or personal electronic devices (including cell phones, iPods, and MP3 players).
-Electronics brought to camp will be turned into Senior Counselors until departure.
+Bad attitudes, candy, pop, water guns, knives, balloons, lasers, matches, fireworks, lighters, or personal electronic devices.

-Cell phones, computers, and media devices distract campers from the focus of camp, which is to build lasting relationships with others and God, and should not be brought to camp.
+Cell phones, computers, and media devices distract campers from the focus of camp, which is to build lasting relationships with God and others.
+So, please consider that when deciding whether to bring them to camp.

 PICK UP TIME